russgooday/UDEMY_Learning-Data-Structures-from-Scratch/Section-02-linked-lists/big-O-notation.md

 **ABCDEFGHIJKL M NOPQRSTUVWXYZ**

-The middle character is '**M**' and '**P**' is higher up the alphabet, so we throw away the lower letters and search through the remaining characters
+The middle character is '**M**' and because '**P**' is higher up the alphabet we disregard the lower letters and search through the upper half of the alphabet.

 **NOPQRS T UVWXYZ**

 The middle character is '**T**' and this time '**P**' is lower in the alphabet.
-We now throw away the higher letters and search through the next remaining characters
+We now disregard the higher letters and search through the next remaining characters

 **NO P QRS**